swve/framestack/CONTRIBUTING.md

 # Contributing to Framestack

-> Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
-> By participating in this project you agree to abide by its terms.
+By participating in this project you agree to abide by its terms.

 ## Code Structure

 Currently, the is split up into these categories:

-- **components** : React UI elements blocks
+- **Components** : React UI Elements blocks
-- **data** : json files that contains the actual libraries/tools/tools their tags, images icons & link to their respective websites
+- **Data** : JSON files that contains the actual libraries/tools/tools, their tags, images icons & link to their respective websites
-- **pages** : Website pages written with React and NextJS (see Nextjs Docs)
+- **Pages** : Static pages written in Typescript with React and NextJS (see Nextjs Docs)
-- **public** : Website static images & data's images
+- **Public** : Website static images & Ressources images
-- **services** : Functions that are used in the websites pages to retrieve data from the json files and various other miscellaneous functions to separate logic from UI
+- **Services** : Miscellaneous functions that pass data from the dataset to the visual side (Pages, React, HTML)
-- **styles** : SCSS Styles
+- **Styles** : SCSS Styles

 ## Commands